Livestock guardian dog breeds have been used in different parts of the world to protect sheep flocks and cattle herds.

 These are all the traits you need from a protector.
 They are territorial and respond quickly to any threats.

 This LGD is preferred when grazing sheep in spacious areas such as ranges.
 That is because of the quick reaction they possess.

-Their barking can turn into attacks if the predator advances towards the herd.
+Their barking can turn into attacks if the predator advances toward the herd.

 Armenian Gampr Dog

 As the name suggests, Armenian dogs are native to Armenia.
 They grow more than 23 inches tall and weigh 115 pounds on average when mature.

 You need this breed if you have spacious grazing land and sheep and goats in your herd.